FlipWP Launches A WordPress Acquisitions Platform

 Q. Qualification of listings, how do you confirm what a seller adds is legit?

 We present the numbers that the sellers give to us in good faith.
-Buyers will conduct their own due diligence and we make this clear to sellers.
+Buyers will conduct their own due diligence, and we clarify this to sellers.
 It’s not worth giving incorrect information if you want to sell your business.

 Q. Putting on my seller hat, does the platform allow counter offers?